Hazel Dawn: Stage work

-She met producer Ivan Caryll at a party in London.
-Caryll suggested the stage name Hazel Dawn for her, considering Tout to be "impossible".
-She met composer Paul Rubens, who offered her a part in Dear Little Denmark at the Prince of Wales Theatre (1909), where she made her theatrical début.
+Dawn met producer Ivan Caryll at a party in London.
+Caryll suggested the stage name Hazel Dawn, considering Tout to be "impossible".
+She met composer Paul Rubens, who offered her a part in Dear Little Denmark at the Prince of Wales Theatre (1909), where she made her theatrical debut.
 She then starred in The Balkan Princess in 1910 as Olga.
-She achieved a great success with her performance in Ivan Caryll's Edwardian musical comedy, The Pink Lady (1911).
-The show ran a total of 316 performances on Broadway and then toured, making Dawn famous.
+She achieved great success with her performance in Caryll's Edwardian musical comedy The Pink Lady (1911).
+The show ran for a total of 316 performances on Broadway and then toured, making Dawn famous.
 In the production, she introduced "My Beautiful Lady", which she sang and played on her violin.
 Subsequently, she was known as "The Pink Lady", and the Pink Lady cocktail may have been named for her.

 She starred in the operetta The Debutante (1914) at the National Theater in Washington, D.C. under the management of John C. Fisher.
 Harry B. Smith wrote the book and play adaptation.
-The setting of the operetta is in London and Paris, and Dawn played a young American girl pursued by a nobleman, who desires her fortune.
-She plays the violin during a scene where she runs away to Paris and makes her musical debut before an appreciative audience.
+The setting of the operetta is in London and Paris, and Dawn played a young American girl pursued by a nobleman who desires her fortune.
 In December, she appeared in The Debutante at the Knickerbocker Theatre in Washington.

-The shows she appeared in include The Great Temptations, Avery Hopwood's Getting Gertie's Garter and The Demi-Virgin, as well as vaudeville.
+Other shows in which Dawn appeared include The Great Temptations, Avery Hopwood's Getting Gertie's Garter and The Demi-Virgin, as well as vaudeville productions.
 Her last appearance on Broadway was in Wonder Boy (1931).

 She emerged from retirement in June 1948 to appear on stage with her daughter Hazel Dawn Jr. in a revival of Ruth Gordon’s play Years Ago at the Casino Theatre in Newport, Rhode Island.